 Depending on your objective, tailor your blog content to match the type of action you want the reader to take.
 If you want to generate leads, for example, offer lead generation and traffic generation content.

 In contrast, social media content is much more casual and concise.
 With social media, it is important to research your audience using each platform’s analytics tools.
-This knowledge will assist you in delivering content that will not only catch the readers’ attention, it will help you to make personal connections with them.
+This knowledge will assist you in delivering multiple pieces of content that will not only catch the readers’ attention, it will help you to make personal connections with them.

 Similarly, when you send emails, you have to carefully think about what to say and how to say it.
 Email marketing is one of the most effective forms of lead generation around, making it a form of content marketing you should engage in on a regular basis.